 Ocean freight insurance

 Ocean marine insurance provides financial protection to cargo vessel owners if they are either damaged or lost helping cover shipping costs, too.
+Here you can find Berkshire Hathaway HomeServices.
 In case of damage to the cargo, the shipper needs to provide a replacement cargo, which results in the second payment of shipping costs.
 For such cases, ocean freight insurance will cover the damaged goods’ costs as well as the shipping charge.

 Reach out to us today for a free quote on your ocean marine insurance.

 The following are the most common exclusions of commercial ocean marine policies:

 - Passenger ships: Ocean marine insurance policy does not include passenger ships such as ferries in its coverage.